johanneslatzel/nuttercode-www/README.md

 # nuttercode-www

-this package contains a very basic, incomplete implementation of http. use instances of the class "WebRequest" to call an http server. extend the class "WebServer" to run a http server.
+This package contains a very basic, incomplete implementation of HTTP.
+Use instances of the class "WebRequest" to call n HTTP server.
+Extend the class "WebServer" to run a HTTP server.

 ## Example 1: WebRequest